SSCHAcode/sschacode.github.io/faqs.md

     np.random.seed(seed = X)
 ```
 where `X` is the integer used as a seed.
 By default, if not specified, it is initialized with None that it is equivalent of initializing with the current local time.

+<a name="symph-not-found"></a>
+# When I try to start a sscha calculation or import cellconstructor I get ModuleNotFoundError: No module named 'symph'

+This error is spotting that the symph module is missing.
+Symph is an extention built and installed toghether with cellconstructor.
+Try to reinstall cellconstructor and look for errors in the output.
+Note that symph is not compiled correctly if you do not have BLAS and LAPACK libraries.
+Follow the installation guide for further details on how to properly install CellConstructor and python-sscha.